CIS565-Fall-2016/Project2-Stream-Compaction/README.md

 	int delta = 1 << d;
 	int doubleDelta = 1 << (d + 1);
 	if (n % doubleDelta == 0) {    // not each thread is working, right?
-                                   //But those "should not be working" threads are still evoked via kernal function idata[n + doubleDelta - 1] += idata[n + delta - 1];
+                                   //But those "should not be working" threads are still evoked. idata[n + doubleDelta - 1] += idata[n + delta - 1];
 	}
 	}